fu4303/portfolio-susanjps-blog/README.md

-### My Blog
+## Welcome to my blog

-  Welcome to my personal experiment into making a static blog website.
+  This is my personal experiment into making a static blog website.

   Come and read about the trials, tribulations and success I've faced in my journey into tech.